Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

 \subsection{Model comparison on PulseDB}

 \heading{Overview} We carried out all experiments for the nine subsets in Table \ref{tab:tab1} using all models presented in Section \ref{sec:III_B}.
+For each subset, models were trained, validated, and evaluated using the corresponding training, validation, and independent test sets as defined in Table \ref{tab:tab2}.
+In the CalibFree and AAMI settings, there is no subject overlap between training and test sets.
+The results of these experiments are compiled in Table \ref{tab:tab3} and Figure \ref{fig:figure1}.

-All experiment results (SBP/DBP) are shown in Table \ref{tab:tab3}.
-The three best-performing models according to MAE are marked in bold-face for each of the experiments.
-The best-ranked models, either based on ResNet or Inception architectures, achieved MAEs between 9mmHg (6mmHg) in the Calib Vital subset to approximately 12mmHg (8 mmHg) in the CalibFree Vital and up to 18mmHg (14mmHg) in the AAMI tasks for both the Combined and MIMIC subsets for systolic (diastolic) blood pressure.
+In Table \ref{tab:tab3}, models with the lowest MAE and no statistically better alternative (based on bootstrap analysis as described in section \ref{sec:III-C}) are shown in bold for each experiment.
+The best-ranked models, either based on ResNet or Inception architectures, achieved MAEs between about 9 mmHg (6 mmHg) in the Calib Vital subset to approximately 12 mmHg (8 mmHg) in the CalibFree Vital and around 18 mmHg (13 mmHg) in the AAMI tasks for the Combined subset for systolic (diastolic) blood pressure.
 These results already provide first insights into the relative complexity of the different prediction tasks across all considered scenarios.
-Not surprisingly, the scores achieved for the Calib tasks are comparably lower (compared to CalibFree and AAMI tasks) as the model is able to exploit subject-specific information about test set samples through samples from the corresponding subjects seen during training.
-Also, the results of MASE evaluation (Fig. \ref{fig:figure1}) also confirmed that although the MAE values of DBP are inherently smaller than SBP, the MASEs are higher, which at first sight counterintuitively indicates a better performance in the SBP category compared to DBP.
-A key reason for this is that DBP varies less across the entire dataset, and therefore, the median predictor represents a stronger baseline result.
-These findings emphasize the importance of not relying entirely on absolute performance metrics such as MAE but also considering relative metrics such as MASE.
+As expected, the scores achieved for the Calib tasks are comparably lower (compared to CalibFree and AAMI tasks) as the model can exploit subject-specific information about test set samples through samples from the corresponding subjects seen during training.